Kruhlmann/PonyChallenge-TrustPilot/README.md

 ### Viewing a replay
 Everytime a maze is being solved a replay is saved to the users Desktop.
 To view the replays execute `python view_maze.py` and input the desired ID from the menu into the prompt.

+## OS support
+Currently the solving script is only supported on Windows, however will run on OSX/Linux with minmimal modifications to the code, specifically to the code that finds the desktop of the user for placing maze files.